 I was punishing my son for behaviors that were not within his control.
 So I made an effort to not let him get me upset.
 But I swung too far in the other direction.
 I started using ADHD as an excuse when he acted up.
 He felt that, no matter what he did, he could blame it on ADHD and all would be forgiven.
 That was no way to raise a child.

 Two years after my son’s diagnosis, I read The Explosive Child, by Ross Greene, Ph.D.
 It gave me perspective on why kids with ADHD get frustrated and how it affects their behaviors.
-After reading the book, I stopped yelling at my son and worked with him to resolve negative behaviors.
+After reading the book, I stopped yelling at my son and worked with him to resolve bad behavior.
 Here are some of the ways we achieve calm in the face of ADHD challenges:

 1. Recognize that what looks like willful disobedience may not be.
 The first step is to understand your child with ADHD and why he does the things he does, especially things that look and feel like willful disobedience.
 I’m not saying that a child with ADHD never disobeys on purpose, like any other child; I’m saying those disobedient moments are no more frequent than for a neurotypical child.
 Most children with ADHD have very low frustration tolerance, and many are inflexible.

 2. Guide a child through her frustration.
 How many times has your child asked for something and melted down when she didn’t get it?
 When a child is two or three years old, you expect that.
 When she is eight or nine years old, you think she should know better.
 At 12, you think that a meltdown is ridiculous.
 You try to impose your will and put your foot down, and the child spirals out of control.